 \item The functor $\crh$ can be upgraded to a functor

 \item The functors $\crh$ (as well as its upgraded version) and $\rrh$ are tensor functors and are compatible with duality.

 \end{enumerate} \end{theorem}

-\begin{rem} By abuse of terminology, we call both $\crh$ and its upgraded version the $p$-adic Riemann-Hilbert correspondence.
+\begin{rem} By abuse of terminology, we call both $\crh$ and its upgraded version the $p$-adic Riemann--Hilbert correspondence.
 (Indeed, the connection on $\crh(W)$ does not play any further role in this paper.)
-We call the functor $\rrh$ the decompleted $p$-adic Riemann-Hilbert correspondence. \end{rem}
+We call the functor $\rrh$ the decompleted $p$-adic Riemann--Hilbert correspondence. \end{rem}

 \begin{proof} Since $G_K$ is compact, one can easily show any $ W\in \rep_{G_K}({\bdr})$ admits a $G_K$-stable $\bdrplus$-lattice, cf. the discussion above \cite[Thm.
 3.9]{Fon04}.
 Hence for Item (1), it suffices to show for any $U \in \rep_{G_K}({\bdrplus})$ and for all $-\infty \leq a \leq b \leq +\infty$, the space